David0tt/DeepGTAV/Readme.md

    17. Copy GTAVisionNative.asi & GTAVisionNative.lib to your GTAV exe folder.

-   It is important to mimic this exact file structure, otherwise the realtive "Additional Include Directories" do not fit correctly.
+   It is important to mimic this exact file structure, otherwise the relative "Additional Include Directories" do not fit correctly.
 If this is the case and for some reason you want to include those directories from different locations, you have to change the "Additional Include Directories" in the